khawkins98/mac-disk-sounds/README.md

 - 🤓 Perfect for confusing your coworkers
 - 🎮 Hidden surprises for the curious (hint: some dots like to be clicked...)
 - 🪟 Cross-platform: Works on macOS, Windows, and Linux!
+- 🏋️ Dozens or hundreds of MBs to download and make your SSD workout!
+Thanks Electron!

 ## Seriously, Why? 🤷‍♂️